phone icon

 Critics Say Medicare Analysis is Flawed

-Many of the hospitals listed on the tentative Medicare penalty roster say they are being singled out not because they are dangerous for patient treatment but because they are doing more to identify and root out the problems that exist, according to Kaiser.
+According to Kaiser, many hospitals listed on the tentative Medicare penalty roster say they are being singled out not because they are dangerous for patient treatment but because they are doing more to identify and root out existing problems.

 Teaching hospitals account for a disproportionate number of those marked for penalties.
 Fifty-four percent of these hospitals have been identified.
-But these are some of the largest and most elite facilities, and their supporters say they are listed because they have looked harder to identify and actually prevent HAIs.
+However, these are some of the largest and most elite facilities, and their supporters say they are listed because they have looked harder to identify and prevent HAIs.

 On the other hand, any measure that is aimed at increasing patient safety should be applauded.
 When patients are at risk of dying from infections they acquired when they were supposed to be getting well, accountability is a must.